mecenat/solr/README.md

 ## Usage

-To create a new solr Client you need the host location (e.g. http://localhost:8983), the core name, and a http client (e.g. http.DefaultClient).
+To create a new solr Client you need first to create a Connection.
+To create a Connection you need the host location (e.g. http://localhost:8983), the core name, and a http client (e.g. http.DefaultClient).
 Sending your own client could be useful when you need to wrap the client with another service, for example if you want to use AWS's X-Ray service to trace your API's calls.

 When using a single server:
 ```